About the Route I-195 to Route 18 interchange rehabilitation project

 • Constructing new stormwater drainage system for DOT infrastructure

-The team will engage the City of New Bedford, abutting residents and businesses, roadway users, and other stakeholders in the public design process.
-MassDOT will develop a construction plan that lessens temporary construction impacts on the community and traveling public.
+The project team is engaging the City of New Bedford, abutting residents and businesses, roadway users, and other stakeholders throughout the construction process.
+MassDOT is committed to lessening the temporary construction impacts on the community and traveling public.

 Aerial view of I-195 and Route 18 interchange project